Comparison·Jun 15, 2026·10 min read

 Does Floowed do bank statement extraction as well as Ocrolus?

 On pristine US-format bank statements at high volume, Ocrolus has a decade of specialization that shows.
-On the broader real-world loan document surface (handwritten, photographed, mixed-quality, non-US, multi-language statements alongside IDs, payslips, and permits), Floowed is best-in-class globally.
+On the broader real-world loan document surface (handwritten, photographed, mixed-quality, non-US, multi-language statements alongside IDs, payslips, and permits), Floowed is best-in-class globally, and it analyses as well as reads: income normalization, cash-flow and bank-statement analysis (ADB, DSCR), and fraud signals.
 Different slices of the same problem; ours is the wider slice.

 Could I use Ocrolus and Floowed together?

 Technically yes, but you'd be paying for document intelligence twice.
-Floowed already includes native document intelligence as one of three structural product moats.
+Floowed already includes native Document Intelligence as one of its two core products alongside the Decisioning Engine.
 Adding a second extraction layer rarely earns its keep.

 Is Ocrolus available outside the US?